Graduate Faculty Membership

 Download and complete the application.

-Submit the completed application electronically to Mary Veselicky in the Office of Research and Graduate Education.
+Submit the completed application electronically to the Office of Research and Graduate Education.

 New applications can be received at any time.
 Status expires every 3 years on December 31.
 You will be alerted in October that it is time to renew your status.
 The renewal application should be received by December 1 of the year in which membership will expire.

 Policy for Appointment to the Graduate Faculty at the WVU Health Sciences Center

 Regular Membership must satisfy all 4 qualifications (see new hire expectation below):